 Hypertension and even diabetes can be silent killers.
 You may not know you have them, and by the time you have symptoms, damage can already be done.
 If you’re over 50, have yearly checkups with your physician to check for these diseases so you can start treatment as soon as possible.
 Don’t let being flaccid be the first clue!
 And if you’re already on medications, ask your doctor if there are alternatives that don’t cause erectile dysfunction but still treat the disease.

 Remedy #5 – ED Medications

-If after following all the other recommendations, you find there’s still a performance problem, then by all means use the erectile dysfunction meds, like Viagra or Cialis.
+If after following all the other recommendations, you find there’s still a performance problem, then by all means discuss the use of erectile dysfunction meds, like Viagra or Cialis.
 These medications function by relaxing those muscle “valves,” allowing increased blood flow to the penis.
-I’m told they really work!
-Sadly, insurance doesn’t cover these medications, but there are ways to get them at prices that won’t break the bank.
+However, sexual arousal is still usually required–they rarely produce an erection without it.
+Insurance does not usually cover these medications, but there are a wide variety of options and prices available.

 Single Drug Therapy